WebStyleProduction24/startfact/wp-content/plugins/addons-for-visual-composer/readme.txt

 == Description ==

-Addons for WPBakery Page Builder(formerly Visual Composer) features professional looking, easy to use yet highly functional extensions that can be used in WPBakery Page Builder.
+Livemesh Addons for WPBakery Page Builder(formerly Visual Composer) features professional looking, easy to use yet highly functional extensions that can be used in WPBakery Page Builder.
 This is really a premium plugin that you can get for free.

-This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, varieties of tabs, accordions or toggles, pricing plan and much more in the <a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons" title="Addons for WPBakery Page Builder Premium Version">PRO version</a>.
+This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, varieties of tabs, accordions or toggles, pricing plan and much more in the <a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons" title="Livemesh Addons for WPBakery Page Builder Premium Version">PRO version</a>.
 All the addons that help turn your free theme into a premium one with just a few clicks.
 Every premium page builder element you need is available for easy drag and drop into your page by just activating this plugin.

 WPBakery Page Builder(formerly Visual Composer) plugin must be installed and activated to use this plugin.
 After you activate the required plugins, the elements should be available for use in WPBakery Page Builder.

 See the all of addon elements in action here -

-<a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons/addons-demo#demo-section" title="Addons for WPBakery Page Builder Demo Site"><strong>LIVE DEMO</strong></a> | <a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons/pricing/" title="Addons for WPBakery Page Builder Premium Version"><strong>PRO Version</strong></a>.
+<a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons/addons-demo#demo-section" title="Livemesh Addons for WPBakery Page Builder Demo Site"><strong>LIVE DEMO</strong></a> | <a href="https://www.livemeshthemes.com/wpbakery-page-builder-addons/pricing/" title="Livemesh Addons for WPBakery Page Builder Premium Version"><strong>PRO Version</strong></a>.

 The plugin comes with the following WPBakery Page Builder Addons or extensions. <strong>Almost all of the elements come with a dark version.</strong> -